I'm thinking about tourniquets...

 These kits, which include haemostatic dressings, tourniquets and gloves, are recommended to be placed similarly to the provision of Defibrillators, readily available in public places.

-The Harvard Consensus – The Joint Committee to Create a National Policy to Enhance Survivability from Intentional Mass-Casualty and Active Shooter Events was founded by the American College of Surgeons (ACS).
+The Hartford Consensus – The Joint Committee to Create a National Policy to Enhance Survivability from Intentional Mass-Casualty and Active Shooter Events was founded by the American College of Surgeons (ACS).

 The committee met twice in 2013, making specific recommendations and issuing a call to action.
 The deliberations of the committee have become known as the Hartford Consensus.